 Ontario Regulation 287/07 prescribes drinking water threats.
 This list was established after extensive research on the part of the Ministry of the Environment.
-There are twenty-one threats listed and they pertain to both water quality and water quantity threats.
+There are 22 threats listed and they pertain to both water quality and water quantity threats.
 Water quantity threats are considered in the Water Budget process (see Chapter 3).
-For water quality, the threats are activities which could result in the release of chemicals of concern and/or pathogens.Chemicals are man-made substances of distinct molecular composition.
+For water quality, the threats are activities which could result in the release of chemicals of concern and/or pathogens.
+Chemicals are man-made substances of distinct molecular composition.
 Pathogens are agents that cause infection or disease and can be microorganisms, such as bacteria or protozoa, or viruses.

-To understand if an area has the potential for significant, moderate or low threats, the reader should first determine which type of vulnerable area the property is located in.
+To understand if an area has the potential for significant, moderate or low threats, the reader should first determine which type of vulnerable area the property is located in:

-WHPA A - 100 metres around the wellhead WHPA B - Two year time-of-travel around the wellhead WHPA C - Five year time-of-travel around the wellhead WHPA D - Twenty-five year time-of-travel around the wellhead WHPA E - Two hour time-of-travel at a GUDI well IPZ 1 - 1 km radius from lake intake or 120 m inland - See p.
-4-5 IPZ 2 - Two hour time-of-travel from the intake SGRA - significant groundwater recharge area HVA - highly vulnerable aquifer
+- WHPA A 100 metres around the wellhead - WHPA B Two year time-of-travel around the wellhead - WHPA C Five year time-of-travel around the wellhead - WHPA D Twenty-five year time-of-travel around the wellhead - WHPA E Two hour time-of-travel at a GUDI well\ - IPZ 1 1 km radius from lake intake or 120 m inland See p.
+4-5 - IPZ 2 Two hour time-of-travel from the intake - SGRA significant groundwater recharge area - HVA highly vulnerable aquifer

-GUDI means the well is groundwater under direct influence of surface water.
+\GUDI means the well is groundwater under direct influence of surface water.

 The vulnerability score should then be ascertained for the location.
-WHPAs range from 2 - 10 where 10 is the most vulnerable.
-The IPZ scores range from 4 - 6 and SGRAs and HVAs score 6 or less.
+WHPAs range from 2-10 where 10 is the most vulnerable.
+The IPZ scores range from 4-6 and HVAs score 6 or less.
+SGRAs are not assigned a score.
 The score is indicated by the colour on the map and map legend (see example below).